alejandramorell/BayesianFES/java_code/src/main/java/org/example/simulation/README.md

 ## Notes

-To run a step for a new subject, there are needed the files of its initial probabilities and KsTable.
+To run a step for a new subject, there are needed the files of its initial probabilities and it respectively Ks table.